Am I Mediocre? The Truth Most People Don’t Want to Face

 - People who are ahead of you in specific areas

-So even normal, healthy progress can start to feel like it isn’t enough.
+But that creates a distorted point of reference.
+So even normal, healthy progress can start to feel like it’s not enough.

 2. Unrealistic Internal Timelines